 It seems it’s pretty easy to find some sun-loving plants, but shade can be a bit trickier.
 No fear – I’ve got 10 shade-loving plants with a mixture of annuals and perennials that’ll add some gorgeous color to your gardens.

 These are perennials (which means they will keep coming back year after year – win-win for the budget!).
 They thrive in shade and also come in several varieties.
 Once they are established, you can split them in early spring or early fall to double your plants!
-And for all the details on varieties, how to plant, and how to care for Hostas, Farmer’s Almanac has you covered!

 And no, that’s not a typo.
 I thought for years it was actually “impatients”, but nope.
 However you say or spell it, these are some of my faves to plant every spring.
 They’re annuals so you’ll have to replant each year, but they’re worth it.
 And they are super inexpensive from any home and garden store.
 They come in a huge variety of colors ranging from white to orange to bright pink and purple.